docker/docs/content/manuals/security/for-admins/enforce-sign-in/methods.md

 ### Example deployment

-The following example outlines how to create and distribute the `plist` file to enforce sign-in on Docker Desktop using Group Policy.
+The following example outlines how to create and distribute the `plist` file to enforce sign-in on Docker Desktop.
 There are multiple ways to deploy this configuration depending on your organization's infrastructure, security policies, and management tools.

 {{< tabs >}}
 {{< tab name="MDM" >}}